Ideas for Finding Real Estate Investments for Your IRA

 - They don’t want to deal with administrative burdens such as closings, tax bills, insurance, rental agreements, and annual valuations (which custodians are required to report to the IRS annually).

-To own real estate inside your IRA, you must have a “self-directed” IRA so that your investment choices are not limited to certain asset classes.
+To own real estate inside your IRA, you must work with a company that will administer a “self-directed” IRA so that your investment choices are not limited to certain asset classes.
 Midland Trust Company is a perfect choice with a long history of reasonable fees and excellent service.

 What are the different types of real estate you can buy in your Self-Directed IRA?

-- Rental Real Estate – The most common real estate investment in a Self-Directed IRA is rental real estate.
-The most common types of rental properties include single-family homes, commercial properties, and condominiums.
+- Rental Real Estate – The most common real estate investment in a self-directed IRA are rental properties such as single-family homes, commercial properties, and condominiums.

 - Raw Land – Many investors believe in the appreciation of good real estate and the low maintenance of raw land.
 This can also include leased farmland that generates cash flow.